-In 2017, 9.5% of the population received benefits from social assistance in the broader sense.
+In 2021, 9.3% of the population received means-tested social benefits for poverty reduction (social assistance in the broader sense).

-Social assistance in the broader sense is composed of financial social assistance benefits and means-tested social benefits.
-The latter is only granted if the other social benefits earlier on in the system prove to be insufficient to cover financial needs.
+Means-tested social benefits for poverty reduction are composed of financial social assistance benefits and other means-tested social benefits.
+The first is only granted if the other social benefits earlier on in the system prove to be insufficient to cover financial needs.

 All cantons grant financial social assistance, maintenance advances and supplementary benefits to OASI/IV.
-However, other benefits are granted differently depending on the canton.
+The other benefits are granted differently depending on the canton.